fltk/fltk/README.CMake.txt

    or major (maybe 4.0.0) release which will default to use std::string and more modern C++ features.

-OPTION_USE_SYSTEM_LIBDECOR - default OFF
+OPTION_USE_SYSTEM_LIBDECOR - default ON
-   This option makes FLTK use package libdecor-0 to draw window titlebars under Wayland.
-It's mainly meant for future use, when that package and its plugins will be part of major Linux distributions.
+   This option makes FLTK use package libdecor-0-dev to draw window titlebars under Wayland.
+When OFF or when this package has a version < 0.2.0, FLTK uses its bundled copy of libdecor to draw window titlebars.
+   As of november 2023, version 0.2.0 of package libdecor-0-dev is available only in testing distributions.

 Documentation options: these options are only available if `doxygen' is installed and found by CMake.
 PDF related options require also `latex'.